Tino Sabbatelli: Tampa Bay Buccaneers

 Piscitelli received an invitation to attend the NFL Combine due to his outstanding performance in his last year at Oregon State University.
 He posted the fastest pro agility time of 2006, ran a 4.44 second 40-yard dash, and bench pressed 225 lbs for 19 reps.
-He was selected by the Tampa Bay Buccaneers in the second round of the 2007 NFL Draft.
+He was selected by the Tampa Bay Buccaneers in the second round of the 2007 NFL draft, through a pick traded by the Indianapolis Colts in exchange for Anthony "Booger" McFarland.
 In his rookie season, he broke his right foot and was placed on the injured reserve.
 On November 30, 2010, the Buccaneers released him.

 Cleveland Browns

 Piscitelli was signed by the Cleveland Browns on December 1, 2010.
 He became a free agent after the season.

 Kansas City Chiefs

 Piscitelli signed with the Kansas City Chiefs on August 4, 2011.